-The Company currently relies on a single therapeutic approach to treat ED, its transurethral system for erection.
+The Company currently markets a single therapeutic approach to treat ED, its transurethral system for erection.
 Certain side effects have been found to occur with the use of MUSE.
 MUSE is applied into the urinary opening and is not for men with sickle cell trait, disease, or other blood disorders.
 One third of men reported genital pain, causing some to stop use.
 A few men reported dizziness and, less commonly, fainting.
 To date, the incidence of post-launch adverse side effects is consistent with that experienced in clinical trials.
-As a result of the Company's single therapeutic approach, the failure to successfully commercialize the product will have a material adverse effect to the Company's business.